 This fragrant root has become a popular addition to juices, smoothies, salads, and more.
-It has a great, unique flavor - and it also has many medicinal properties beneficial to humans.
+It has a great, unique flavor – and it also has many medicinal properties beneficial to humans.
 Not least of these – it can neutralize bad breath!
 Ginger is typically too strong to eat on its own – although some people do like to chew a piece – but you can peel and slice a few pieces and add to hot water, with lemon.
 Or try ginger tea!
-Avoid ginger chews unless they are low or no-sugar.
+Avoid ginger chews unless they are low or no sugar.

-Fruits such as oranges, lemons and grapefruits all have acids in them that kill bacteria.
-That makes them great breath fresheners, since bacteria is the cause of bad breath!
+Fruits such as oranges, lemons, and grapefruits all have acids in them that kill bacteria.
+That makes them great breath fresheners since bacteria is the cause of bad breath!
 Eat an orange as a snack in the afternoon and keep your breath fresh all day long!
 Alternatively, throw a few slices of lemon in your water for a refreshing beverage that keeps your mouth fresh and clean.

 This one shouldn’t come as a surprise: mint is considered the obvious flavor for everything that freshens breath!
 Unfortunately, many brands use artificial mint as a flavoring, which is derived chemically.
 Why turn to artificial flavoring when you can get the real, natural herb, right in your grocery store?
 If your breath is bothering you, rinse off a few mint leaves and chew on both sides of your mouth.
-You can swallow it or spit out if you prefer.
+You can swallow it or spit it out if you prefer.
 You can also steep mint in hot water with lemon (and ginger!) for a totally natural, breath-freshening tea.
 And mint is also very easy to grow, even indoors, if you’re feeling extra natural.

 An often-overlooked herb, parsley is a delicious and healthy herb that also has odor-neutralizing properties.
 This makes it an attractive choice for breath fresheners!
 Add it to your salad or sandwich as a zesty garnish.
 Parsley also pares well with savory but odorous foods like garlic, and it can cut the negative effects these spices have on your breath.